City of Shoreline

 Feasibility Study Final Report

-In 2016, the City of Shoreline began a feasibility study to evaluate a possible shared-use path that would run roughly parallel to future light rail in Shoreline.
+In 2016, the City of Shoreline began a feasibility study to evaluate a possible 2.5 mile long shared-use path that would run roughly parallel to future light rail in Shoreline.
 The analysis continued into 2017, and the final Trail Along the Rail Feasibility Report has been completed.
 This report includes:

 - The preferred alignment.